iMikie/Semantic-UI-Rails/README.md

 This embeds Google's V8 javascript engine into Ruby.
 * less-rails-semantic_ui
 There are several gems out there for semantic UI.
 I chose Semantic-UI-Rails-LESS because it appears to be created by the authors of Semantic-UI.
 It is updated frequently and appears to use Travis CI, which if we are lucky will automatically build new versions as the main Semantic-UI library is updated.
 This is the only gem I could find that allows theming.
-* autoprefixer-rails
+* autoprefixer-rails <br>
 Have you seen CSS with lines like: *:-webkit-full-screen a*.
 That's browser specific CSS code.
-Autoprefixer is a CSS processor that uses a database which tracks how you do stuff in different browsers and modifies the output CSS.
+Autoprefixer is a CSS processor that uses a database which tracks how stuff is done in different browsers and heavily modifies the output CSS.

 Now run bundle in the terminal:
 ```